Racism in France: Racism against other North Africans (Arabs and Berbers)

 In March 1990, according to a poll reported in Le Monde, 76% of those polled said that there were too many Arabs in France while 39% said they had an "aversion" to Arabs.
 In the following years, Interior Minister Charles Pasqua was noted for dramatically toughening immigration laws.

 In May 2005, riots broke out between North Africans (Arabs and Berbers) and Romani in Perpignan, after a young North African man was shot dead and another North African man was lynched by a group of Romani people.

-In 2010, a poll found that 28 percent of French people think that North Africans are "more likely to commit crimes than members of other ethnic groups".
+In 2010, a poll found that 28 percent of French people thought that North Africans were "more likely to commit crimes than members of other ethnic groups".

-In 2013, expressions such as «sale arabe» or «sale race» are considered as racist.
+As of 2013, expressions such as "sale arabe" or "sale race" are considered as racist.
 This expression was also used against Camélia Jordana.

-Nonetheless, in 2016, Maghrebis were slightly more accepted than Muslims.
+In 2016, Maghrebis were slightly more accepted than Muslims.